JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 ```

 &nbsp;
 ## Custom UI Controller

 You can create a custom UI controller by follwing the steps below.
-A more detailed guide how to setup a custom UI controller is coming.
+You can take a look at the existing UI Controller implimentations to get some reference.

 + Create a new class and inherit from ```MonitoringDisplayController```.
-+ Impliment the abstract mehtods and custom UI logic.
++ Impliment the abstract mehtods and create custom UI logic.
 + Add the script to a new GameObject and create a prefab of it.
 + Make sure to delete the GameObject from your scene.
 + Open the settings by navigating to (menu: Tools > Monitoring > Settings).
 + Set your prefab as the active controller in the ```Moniotoring UI Controller``` field.

-&nbsp;
-## Prefabricated UI Controller

-Prefabricated UI Controller exist or are planned for the following UI Systems.
-If you create your own implimentation and

-### UI Toolkit

-Currently the only implimented UI Solution.
-UI Toolkit is only available when using Unity 2020.1 or newer.

-### Unity UI

-The base for a very basic Unity UIController is already implimented.
-Any help extending this feature would be appreciated.

-### GUI

-The base for a very basic GUI UIController is already implimented.
-Any help extending this feature would be appreciated.

 &nbsp;